 Unless you’re some kind of fresh-faced-Monday-morning-boardroom-furniture-loving-Power-Point-wiz-kid, you’ve probably had just about enough of the useless meetings that punctuate your week.
-In fact, there’s plenty of evidence to suggest that, on the whole, they’re a complete waste of time and money!
+In fact, there’s plenty of evidence to suggest that, on the whole, conventional team meetings are a big waste of time and money!

 Unfortunately, however, there seems to be some kind of unspoken global law that keeps everyone trekking to the conference room to feign interest as they try their best not to nod off in the middle of another hour-long-meeting-that-should’ve-been-an-email.
 We’re addicted to them, and they’re ruining everyone’s flow.

 But what if there was another way?
 What if, instead of clearing your schedule again to squeeze in the fifth meeting of the day, your meetings were ready and waiting for you when you have the time and mental energy?
 What if, there was a way to meet, without actually meeting.

 Well, we’re here to tell you there is, and with virtual asynchronous meetings, you can get more done in less time, without the drudgery of the boardroom, the psychological anguish of another Monday morning, and without having to listen to Dave shout down everyone’s ideas—yet again!

 What is an Asynchronous Meeting, and How Does it Encourage Collaboration?